MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-https.md

 1. Create a firewall rule to open port 443 to the public IP of the web node so that remote machines can access it.

-1. Launch the administrator's utility and [restart the web node](configure-admin-cli-stop-start.md).
+1. Launch the administration tool/CLI and [restart the web node](configure-admin-cli-stop-start.md).

-1. In the same utility, run the [diagnostic tool](configure-run-diagnostics.md) to send a test HTTPs request.
+1. In the same tool, run the [diagnostic test](configure-run-diagnostics.md) to send a test HTTPs request.

 #### Windows: Using IIS to Encrypt